Aryansrivastava21-ctrl/history-chapter/README.md

 <h6>The paintings of the Upper Palaeolithic phase
-are linear representations, in green and dark red, of huge animal figures, <br> such as bisons, elephants, tigers, rhinos and boars besides stick-like human figures.
-A few are wash nonepaintings but<br> mostly they are filled with</h6>
+are linear representations, in green and dark red, of huge animal figures, such as bisons, elephants, tigers, rhinos and boars besides stick-like human figures.
+A few are wash nonepaintings but mostly they are filled with</h6>

 <h6>geometric patterns.
 The green paintings are of dancers